Cryptocurrency adoption is just starting to pick up and the future for Bitcoin and blockchain technologies has never been brighter.

 “Cash out” Value 1 year later = $896,415 All gains taxable

 Roth IRA Conversion using a Self-Directed IRA = $1,034,325 (All gains in a ROTH are TAX-FREE!!!)

 IRA Rollover using a SDIRA= $1,379,100 (All Gains are TAX DEFERRED)

 An Investor who has executed a Roth Conversion would’ve had 10% more Bitcoin by avoiding a 10% penalty*.
 One must consult with a tax professional to explore the most efficient ways to perform a Roth conversion.
 A 10% penalty may apply to conversions where proper planning and execution weren’t followed.

 The investor who simply wanted to “Cash out” their 401(k) or IRA would’ve had $137,910 less than the investor that moved funds into the Roth IRA!
 If the cash-out investor wanted to diversify out of Bitcoin they would also face capital gains tax whereas the Roth IRA investor would not be subject to capital gains tax while diversifying and no tax upon withdrawing after the age of 59 1/2 years old.

 One should always consult with a financial professional before any investment or withdrawal decision.

-The Investor who performed a rollover would’ve had nearly $500k more Bitcoins than the investor who cashed out.
+The Investor who performed a rollover would’ve had nearly $500k more Bitcoins as expressed in US Dollars than the investor who cashed out.
 This $482,685 deferred additional gain could also be sold within the IRA and not trigger capital gains.
 The investor would be subject to income taxation upon withdrawal but one should not underestimate the power of tax deferral.